 We breed for temperament (gentle disposition, strong bonds to their charges, even level of physical activity), intelligence, moderate size, healthy sound conformation and longevity.
 Our dog’s first job is to care for our herd and flocks but we also appreciate them very much for their companionship to us as well.
 They are all our friends, family members and beloved pets.
-We began breeding AKC registered Purebred Great Pyrenees in 2002 and recently have also bred our Anatolian bitch to our GPyr stud resulting in a total of several litters per year.
+We began breeding AKC registered Purebred Great Pyrenees in 2002 and have also bred our Anatolian bitch to our Great Pyrenees stud resulting in several litters per year.
 We expect that at least half will work as LGDs.

-Our dogs are AKC registered and cleared for hip and other genetic issues.
+Our Great Pyrenees are AKC registered and cleared for hip and other genetic issues.

 Our Great Pyrenees bitch, Genevieve, delivered her first litter of twelve in October 2014.
 The sire was a Pyr-Anatolian cross, making these pups excellent LGDs – so great that we kept two of them!
 Genevieve is an excellent mother and continues to produce large, healthy litters.